amathislab/poet/README.md

 # Notebooks

 We provide a few notebooks to help you get a grasp on POET:
-* [POET's notebook](): Shows how to load a pre-trained model, generate predictions and visualize the attention of the model.
+* [POET's demo notebook](notebooks/poet_demo.ipynb): Shows how to load a pre-trained model, generate predictions and visualize the attention of the model.

 # License